WordPress/gutenberg/docs/designers-developers/developers/filters/block-filters.md

 #### unregister_block_style

 `unregister_block_style` allows unregistering a block style previously registered on the server using `register_block_style`.

-The function registers as the first argument the identifier/name of the block and as second argument the identifier/name of the style.
+The function's first argument is the registered name of the block, and the name of the style as the second argument.

 The following code sample unregisteres the style named 'fancy-quote'  from the quote block: